lstertz/AsLegacy-ASCII/README.md

 Skills that can be learned from that Concept; clicking the diamond opens a prompt to learn the Skill, which is equipped to the first available Skill slot.
 Passive investments are applied passively.
 Every two points invested in a Passive earns a Successor Point.
-Successor points accumulate over generations and can be applied to the passives of each new successor.<br>
+Successor Points accumulate over generations and can be invested in the Passives of each new successor.<br>
 <br>
 A Beast NPC will transfer all of its legacy to its killer upon death, while the